Disestablishing Husband or Listed Father Before Adding Biological Father’s Name to a Birth Record

 - Birth record order form with signature and photocopy of ID for person requesting record.

 - $25 for an updated certificate of birth.

 (If more certificates are needed, add $25 for each additional record.)

 - Return a birth certificate issued within the last year for a free replacement.

 - If you are working with an Oregon agency such as Child Welfare or the Division of Child Support, those agencies may submit the documents necessary to either disestablish the listed father or add a father’s name to the birth record.
 The Oregon Vital Records office cannot verify whether the record has been amended prior to an order being placed for the birth record.
 If you cannot confirm with the agency that paternity has been established or disestablished, you will need to place an order for the record.
 If the record has not been updated, it can be replaced with an updated record if the amendment is completed within a year of the application for the record.

 To order individual blank Voluntary Acknowledgment of Paternity forms:

-For questions about filing court judgments to establish or disestablish paternity:
+If your questions about filing court judgments to establish or disestablish paternity can not be answered: